Les Indiens Atikamekw (French version)

 and some photographs and links about Native American dress in general.

-The Atikamekw didn't wear long headdresses like the Sioux.
+The Atikamekw didn't wear Indian headdresses like the Sioux.
 They usually wore fur or leather caps decorated with feathers.
 Atikamekw men and women generally wore their hair in two long braids, and both genders painted their faces with bright colors for special occasions.
 They used different patterns for war paint, religious ceremonies, and festive decoration.
-In the past, Atikamekw men wore elaborate tribal tattoos, but this custom has not been practiced in many years.
+In the past, Atikamekw men wore elaborate tattoos, but this custom has not been practiced in many years.
 Today, many Atikamekw people still wear moccasins or a buckskin shirt, but they usually wear modern clothes like jeans instead of breechcloths... and they only wear feathers or roaches in their hair on special occasions like a dance. |

 What was Atikamekw transportation like in the days before cars?
 Did they paddle canoes?![]() Atikamekw dogsled | Yes--the Atikamekw Indian tribe was well-known for their birchbark canoes.
-Here's a page comparing Atikamekw canoe styles with those of other eastern tribes.
+Here's an article with Indian canoe pictures.
 Canoeing is still popular within the Atikamekw nation.
 Over land, the Attikameks used dogs as pack animals.
 (There were no horses in North America until colonists brought them over from Europe.)
 Attikameks also used sleds and snowshoes to help them travel in the winter.
 Today, of course, Atikamekw people also use cars and snowmobiles... and non-native people also use canoes and snowshoes. |

 ![]() Attikamek snowshoe |

 What was Atikamekw food like in the days before supermarkets?The Atikamekw were primarily hunting people.
 The men tracked caribou on their snowshoes, fished, and hunted marine mammals from their canoes.
 Women caught small game such as rabbits and gathered nuts and fruits.
 Many Atikamekw people continue to live off the land as their ancestors did, though today they use modern tools such as guns.
+Here is a website with more information about Native American food.
 What were Atikamekw weapons and tools like in the past?Atikamekw hunters and warriors used bows and arrows, spears, and clubs.
-Fishermen usually used bone fishhooks and nets. |
+Fishermen usually used bone fishhooks and nets.
+Here is a website with pictures and more information about Native American weapon styles. |

 What are Atikamekw arts and crafts like?
-Atikamekw mask | Atikamekw artists are known for their quilling art, birchbark baskets, and elaborate masks like the one in this picture. |
+Atikamekw mask | Atikamekw artists are known for their quilling art, birch bark baskets, and elaborate masks like the one in this picture. |

 What other Native Americans did the Atikamekw tribe interact with?